FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 ## Prerequisites

-We'll explain nearly everything that is used, but you'll need:
+Explanations will be provided for everything that is used, but you'll need:

-- Docker and Docker Compose set up as we'll set up FusionAuth using these.
+- Docker and Docker Compose set up as you'll set up FusionAuth using these.
 - [cURL](https://curl.se), [Postman](https://www.postman.com), or a similar tool installed to send test HTTP requests to the FusionAuth API.

 ## Installing and configuring FusionAuth with Docker Compose